 THE S.A.
 BRAIN & COMPANY LIMITED SLAVERY & HUMAN TRAFFICKING STATEMENT

-The Modern Slavery Act 2015 ("the Act") requires all commerical organisations carrying on commercial organisations carrying on business in the UK with turnovers in excess of £36m to publish a Slavery & Human Trafficking Statement.
+The Modern Slavery Act 2015 (“the Act”) requires all commercial organisations carrying on business in the UK with turnovers in excess of £36m to publish a Slavery & Human Trafficking Statement.

 The Act is aimed at combating two criminal offences collectively referred to as “modern slavery”: